Application deadline is January 11, 2019.

 - Show leadership potential either within the LGBTQ community and/or within their field of study;

 - Lack a broader LGBTQ community support system;

 - Face additional barriers to educational access, including students who are economically, racially, socially, geographically, or politically disenfranchised.
 For example: LGBTQ students of color, transgender students, LGBTQ immigrant students, LGBTQ youth aging out of foster care, and students who have experienced homelessness, poverty, or isolation due to geography;

 Download our 8½” x 11” color flyers (below) to share and promote the scholarship application.
 Designed for easy printing.

-If you need more information regarding this process, contact your area’s Regional Development Organizer.
-For general scholarship assistance or questions, please email our Educational Programs Officer or call or toll free at 1.800.735.7287.
+If you need more information regarding this process, contact your area’s Regional Philanthropy Officer.
+For general scholarship assistance or questions, please email our Scholarship Team or call 1.800.735.7287.